quado-developer/quado-webauthn-express-sample/README.md

 |  Allowed domain  |  localhost  |
 |  Allowed origins  |  http://localhost:2000  |

-**NOTE:** If you run this server in another domain, change these parameters according to your environment.
+**NOTE:** If you run this server in another domain, replace these parameters according to your environment.

 You can find `API key` and `API endpoint` in the bottom of `CONFIGURATION` page.
 These values will be used later.